 A few years back, Souzz and I made flaming Baked Alaska on a packrafting trip in West Virginia with our good friend Sara.
 The trip was Sara’s Bon Voyage before she moved to Alaska, and we wanted to send her off in style.

 Naturally we chose a backcountry meal that required dry ice, a dutch oven, and a hand-crank mixer.
 It may have been our most outrageous camping meal ever, and to this day it serves as proof that even the stupidest and most futile gesture can yield a good meal.
 It also gave us a taste for more.

-That was of course a time when flaming dishes like bananas foster, crepes suzette, and cherries jubilee burst on the scene…and probably a time when a lot of drapes were accidentally lit on fire by careless hosts while people sipped Manhattans and smoked cigarettes at the dinner table.
+It probably peaked in popularity during the 1960s as a dinner party treat.
+The 60s were of course a time when flaming dishes like bananas foster, crepes suzette, and cherries jubilee burst on the scene…and probably a time when a lot of drapes were accidentally lit on fire by careless hosts while people sipped Manhattans and smoked cigarettes.

 Alyeska’s recipe actually spans two days, as we soon learned, although much of that time is spent watching the freezer.
 The mousses (one chocolate, one raspberry) and layers of chocolate cake are assembled and frozen before the ganache and meringue are added (the mousse/cake step alone took us a solid two hours).